Marina Abramovic in Belgrade: A long-awaited homecoming | DW | 19.09.2019

 Read more: Artist Marina Abramovic attacked with portrait of herself at retrospective

-The 44-year wait will therefore be ended with a show that fittingly brings together more than 100 Abramovic works from the 1970s to the 2000s, including videos, photographs, paintings, objects, installations and live re-creations of her infamous performances.
+The 44-year wait for a homecoming will therefore be ended with a show that fittingly brings together more than 100 Abramovic works from the 1970s to the 2000s, including videos, photographs, paintings, objects, installations and live re-creations of her infamous performances.

 Marina Abramovic's "The Artist is Present" from 2010 was a defining work in which she sat for eight hours a day for nearly three months as nearly 1000 people took turns to stare back at her